 To break through international platforms, that too in a cut-throat industry like film and to survive as well as be successful, is the most difficult task.

-Furthermore, her courage to walk out of Salman Khan’s Bharat and graciously responding back to a libellous article are just recent examples of what it takes to be a superstar and icon.
+Furthermore, her courage to walk out of a big Bollywood film and graciously responding back to a libellous article are just recent examples of what it takes to be a superstar and icon.

 I believe that Chopra is no longer just a singer/actress or producer.